rimaout/Obsidian-Vault/3. MOCS/Uni MOC/archive/Why Functional Programming?.md

 Because it’s beautiful and elegant, but mainly because:
 - emphasis functions and their application rather than commands and memory transformations.
 - uses relatively **simple mathematical notations** to describe problems and solutions in a *clear and coincise* way.
-- enables **reasoning about correctness** (and program equivalence) through [[equational reasoning]].
+- enables **reasoning about correctness** (and program equivalence) through [[Laws and Proofs (equational reasoning) - Haskell|equational reasoning]].
 - many of its core features have been incorporated in other paradigms and programming patterns.
-However it is instructive to study them in their pure form (recursion, generic types, immutable data, compositionality).
+However it is instructive to study them in their pure form (recursion, generic types, immutable data, compositionallity).

 ## Why no Memory Matters